heptarch/heptarch.github.io/qml.md

 - How can we leverage the Shor's algorithm (and the Hidden Subgroup Problem more generally) for deep learning?
 - Can we use stabilizer states for distributed protocols?
-- Is there a parlance connecting quantum circuits and measurement-based quantum computation?
+- Is there a common language for quantum circuits and measurement-based quantum computation?
 - Is monosemanticity naturally understood as quantum post-processing to an LLM?